mostafa-abokhadra/ALX-foundations/1-second-week.md

 ![moscow](https://github.com/user-attachments/assets/501a1465-3d0e-48c2-ab22-27044d314476)

-These are the features that are absolutely essential for the project or product.
+1. **must have**: These are the features that are absolutely essential for the project or product.
 They are critical and cannot be compromised.
 In this case, the “must-have” features are the ones already in the backlog, which are considered crucial for the product’s functionality.

-This category includes features that are important but not as critical as the “must-have” ones.
+2. **should have**: This category includes features that are important but not as critical as the “must-have” ones.
 The new feature, requested by customers for interactive project data visualization, falls into this category.
 The team acknowledges its significance but is concerned about potentially delaying the “must-have” features.

-These are nice-to-have features but are not critical for the project’s core functionality.
+3. **could have**: These are nice-to-have features but are not critical for the project’s core functionality.
 In this scenario, there’s no direct mention of “could-have” features, but it’s a category to consider for lower-priority items.

-This category includes features that will not be worked on for the current version or iteration of the product.
+4. **won't have**: This category includes features that will not be worked on for the current version or iteration of the product.
 They are intentionally deprioritized.

-magine you’re part of the engineering team at a hypothetical company called FizzBuzzy that enables customers to visualize their projects.
+imagine you’re part of the engineering team at a hypothetical company called FizzBuzzy that enables customers to visualize their projects.
 It’s a fast-growing tech startup that offers cloud-based project management software.
 Do not Fret, we’re going to learn about some technology roles mentioned in this scenario as the course progresses.

 The company’s product manager, Jane, recently received feedback from several customers that they need a new feature that allows them to visualize their project data more interactively.
 This feature will require significant development effort from the software engineering team, and it’s not currently in the team’s backlog.
 Jane has brought this request to the engineering team, and they have started discussing how to prioritize it.